-What is Firewall Protection?
+What is Network Firewall Security?

 Network firewalls have been in operation since the late ’80s and have been a first line of defense in network security for over 25 years.
 It is their task to protect the corporate network from the Internet.
 Network firewall security monitors network traffic and acts as a barrier to allow non-threatening traffic in and keep threatening traffic out.
 A firewall can be hardware, software as a service (SaaS), public cloud, or private cloud (virtual).